chibiboba/JS-120/Exam Part 2/Prompts.md

 ##### Notes

 - Definition: Factory functions are functions that create and return objects of a particular **type**: objects with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them as arguments.
 Each invocation of the factory function specifies the differences between the objects with arguments.
 - Instance objects created from factory functions have the same exact methods, whereas the property values of each object is customized based on the arguments.
+- Why factory functions & advantages
+  - Factory functions are useful to extract code (methods) into one place so multiple objects can use it.
+  - Factory functions automates the creation of objects, creating multiple objects of a particular type
+  - reuses code.
+  - Can create objects with private state.
+    - Objects created with the factory function can have private state.
+Any state stored in the body of the factory function instead of in the returned object is private to the returned object.
+They can't be accessed or modified unless one of the object methods exposes the state.
+With OLOO, there is no way to define private state.
+All object state can be accessed and modified by outside code.

 - Factory functions don't use prototypal inheritance, so one factory function doesn't inherit from another factory function.
 Rather, one factory function can reuse another factory function by using `Object.assign` to mix the object returned by a factory function into instance object of another factory function.
   - So here we mix the instance object of `animals` factory function into the instance object of `cats`.